 Finn shook his head.
 Such a shame.
 There was so much talent in Cody, too.

 Eddy shoved Finn on the shoulder.
 “I’m going over there.
 Maybe I can get a pic with Zach.”

 Finn shot him an exasperated look.
 “Out of everyone in this place, you and me know how much our clients get tired of that shit.”

-“Yeah, when they’re out with their kids or grocery shopping or just trying to be regular people.
-When they’re promoting, they know what the drill is and so do these guys.
+“Yeah, when they’re out with their kids, or grocery shopping, or trying to be regular people.
+When they’re promoting, they know what the drill is, and so do these guys.
 They may not be Hollywood A-listers, but they’re Adult A-listers.”

 “You got a point.”